pytorch/pytorch/README.md

 PyTorch is designed to be intuitive, linear in thought, and easy to use.
 When you execute a line of code, it gets executed.
 There isn't an asynchronous view of the world.
-When you drop into a debugger or receive error messages and stack traces, understanding them is straightforward.
+Wnderstanding them is straightforward when you drop into a debugger or receive error messages and stack traces.
 The stack trace points to exactly where your code was defined.
 We hope you never spend hours debugging your code because of bad stack traces or asynchronous and opaque execution engines.